MIT-Emerging-Talent/ET6-CDSP-starter/collaboration/retrospective_milestone_0.md

 ### Asia

 - I can improve my GitHub skills.
-- Collaboration on tasks saved us a lot of time.
+- Collaboration on tasks saved us a lot of time